 Appropriation occurs when a person’s name, likeness, voice or other personal characteristic is used without permission for the benefit of another party.
 As an example, let’s say a company uses an actor to impersonate an NFL player for a television ad.
 If the player didn’t authorize the imitation, an appropriation occurs.

 Public Disclosure of Private Facts

 This tort defends against the unauthorized disclosure of details about a person’s private life that are not generally known.
 Generally, disclosure to one or two people does not constitute a public disclosure unless there is an implication that the information should be spread around.

 Enforcing your privacy rights can be complicated, and the law can vary based on where you live.
 Whether your personal information is being used in an unauthorized manner, or your right to be left alone was violated, an experienced attorney can help.
-Receive a free claim review and stop the unnecessary stress and anguish caused by privacy invasions.
+Receive a claim review and stop the unnecessary stress and anguish caused by privacy invasions.

 Contact a qualified personal injury attorney to make sure your rights are protected.